aleshaleksey/fansys23/skills.md

   - Within 25%: Threshold = 16
   - When evidence gets to a certain age, any further deterioration can make it impossible to date.
 Therefore the DM should use common sense (eg "This blood is exactly 129381 years, 4 days and 3 minutes old!" is silly).
 - **Detect Tampering**: Determine that something has been tampered with or if there is something that is missing.
-  - Threshold = Theshold of roll used to tamper.
+  - Threshold = Threshold of roll used to tamper.
 - **Take care**: Yes.
 - **Try again**: Yes.